$60.00 members / $100.00 nonmembers 4.0 CE credits

 Complete this course on its own or as part of the AMTA/NCBTMB Sports Massage Specialty Certificate Program.

-- Define the steps, goals, application, common injuries and focus for the three categories of event-focused sports massage therapy.
+- Define the steps, goals, and applications for the three categories of event-focused sports massage therapy.

-- Describe the types of injuries and the forces that cause them for athletes.
+- Describe the types of injuries athletes encounter and their causes.

-- Describe information gathering and testing with HOPRS for athletes.
+- Outline the information gathering and testing process with HOPRS.

-- Describe contraindications for massage therapy for athletes.
+- Discuss contraindications for massage therapy with athletes.

 About the author(s)

-Steve Albertson graduated from the Chicago School of Massage Therapy in 1998.
-He has worked as a therapist in various settings including medical offices, athletic training facilities, health and fitness facilities and a clinically based private practice.
-Steve's specializes in working with clients who are experiencing pain or limited range of motion.
+Steve Albertson, LMT has worked as a therapist in various settings including medical offices, athletic training facilities, health and fitness facilities and a clinically based private practice.
 He has extensive experience working with professional, amateur and collegiate athletes.
-He founded the Center for Massage Therapy Professionals, LLC in Evanston, Illinois where he also maintains his private practice.
+He founded the Center for Massage Therapy Professionals, LLC in Evanston, IL.

 Course approval codes